smkillerz777-star/RPS-Extreme/README.md

 Godot 4.6.1: used for making most of the game <br>
 V. S. Code: used as the code editor <br>
 gdscript: main programming language of the game <br>
-Nano banana 2: used for making the logos in the card <br>
+gimp: used for making the card <br>
-gimp: used for editing the logos so that they fit the game perfectly <br>

 # Demo
 a demo of the game is published at itch.io at https://swastik-gupta.itch.io/rps-extreme